-The alarming increase in codeine-related morbidity and mortality in Australia is part of a worldwide opioid crisis which has seen countries such as the United States, United Kingdom and most of Europe adopt strategies to prevent prescription medication overdose deaths.
+The alarming increase in codeine-related morbidity and mortality in Australia is part of a worldwide opioid crisis which has seen countries such as the United States, and most of Europe adopt strategies to prevent prescription medication overdose deaths.

 Codeine rescheduling is therefore an important opportunity to:

 + Discuss alternative chronic pain management options which evidence suggests are more effective (both pharmaceutical and non-pharmaceutical)

 + Encourage patients who appear to be experiencing chronic pain or dependency issues to see their GP and/or another relevant specialist